WuQiangXDU/Peri-midFormer/README.md

 # Peri-midFormer: Periodic Pyramid Transformer for Time Series Analysis

-# TLCE
-# Temporal Local Correntropy Representation for Fault Diagnosis of Machines
-This repository is the implementation of our paper: 'Temporal Local Correntropy Representation for Fault Diagnosis of Machines', which has been published on IEEE TII.
-It is available at <https://ieeexplore.ieee.org/document/10061348>.

-Abstract— In view of the good correlation measurement ability of correntropy, we propose a temporal local correntropy representation (TLCE) method based on the local correntropy matrix for fault diagnosis of machines.
-In TLCE, a sample is divided into several segments, and then the correlation between these segments is expressed by correntropy.
-Finally, the correntropy matrix composed of the correntropy is regarded as the feature of each sample.
-The proposed TLCE model is validated by experiments of three bearing datasets and one gear dataset.
-And results demonstrate that compared with other methods, TLCE has obvious advantages, such as effectiveness and robustness.

 ## Platform

 - PyTorch and NVIDIA 4090 24GB GPU

-## Datasets

-You can download processed datasets at <>

 ## Usage